 4.5 Pick up the right hosting solution

-There is a wide range of web hosting packages offering a lot of benefits at different prices, from cheap to costly.
-Spend some time researching and selecting the best web hosting packages that will provide the best value for your money.
+A wide range of web hosting packages offers many benefits at different prices, from cheap to costly.
+Spend time researching and selecting the best web hosting packages to provide the best value for your money.
 This will help you improve the mobile web service performance.

 4.6 Avoid m-dot redirection

 Use a single domain.
-Single URL in all the devices will help to reduce the redirection.
+A single URL in all the devices will help to reduce the redirection.

 4.7 Enable compression

-Compress your resources by using gzip to reduce the number of bytes on a page.
-This will help the visitors to easily navigate in your site.
+Compress your resources using gzip to reduce the number of bytes on a page.
+This will help the visitors to navigate your site easily.
 It will also help to load the pages faster.